-Join Ellery Connell for an in-depth discussion in this video Understanding dynamics, part of Dynamics and Particles in MODO.
+Join Ellery Connell for an in-depth discussion in this video Understanding dynamics, part of MODO: Dynamics and Particles.

 Animation of natural phenomenon like gravity, collusion and cloth can be very difficult to achieve manually.
 Dynamics refer to the simulation of physics, and in Modo there's a dynamics engine that allows you to simulate natural phenomena like physics.
 In this simple scene, you can see that there are several items, there's a ball up at the top.
 Several ramps going downwards, a plane on the ground and then a series of dominos.
 The last one's red and another plane down lower.
 This scene breaks down into several relatively simple parts and shows some of the physics properties available inside of Modo.